Liquidmartin/bordeep-ml-md-project/README.md

 - Compares predicted vs DFT values with error metrics (MAE, RMSE, R²).
 - Plots energy and force correlations and error distributions.

+### 🔹 `dinamica/vasp_2_lammps.py`
+- Converts a DFT POSCAR structure into a LAMMPS-compatible input file.
+- This is used to generate the initial atomic configuration for the MD simulation.

+### 🔹 `dinamica/lansamiento.sh`
+- Launches an MD simulation in LAMMPS using the trained PES.

 ---

 ## 🚀 How to Use This Repository

+0. **Enter the system folder**: cd  H2-W(110)/

 1. **Create base environment**:
    ./scripts/install_deepmd.sh
    conda activate ml-md-env